gia-bartlett/Business-Analysis/Agile_Requirements_Foundations.md

 ### Agile Point of View
 #### The Business Analyst point of view on the Agile team
+Agile can look quite different if you come from a background where traditional software methodologies have been the rule for a long time, and document-driven governance has been the norm.
+Three points of view to keep in mind:
+**1. Customer Delight:**
+'Will the end customer be delighted by this product?'
+- Helps us to see the connection between our work and the end customer and guage if we are working on the right things
+- Even if you're working on something quite technical in nature, make the customer experience visible and understood by the team.
+It will give them the context they need to make good decisions

+**2. Flexibility:**
+- The role of BA has a lot less definition and boundaries than agile - what's important is that everything you do contributes value to the team, the organisation, and the customer - even if it means stepping outside your normal role and comfort zone

+**3. Learning and Discovery Process:**
+- Requirements today can be out of date within days of eliciting them, so we need to expect change and look for it.
+This is why agile principles encourage us to work on a small amount at one time and develop requirements just in time
+- It's wasteful to go back and rework requirements and even more wasteful to actually develop and deliver requirements that are outdated and that no longer matter

 #### Key agile midsets of Business Analysts

 #### Increments of value

 #### Volatility, uncertainty, complexity and ambiguity (VUCA)
 #### A day in the life of an Agile Business Analyst

 ### Backlog Management
 #### A healthy backlog

 #### Ownership of the backlog

 #### Level of detail in the backlog

 #### Refining the backlog

 #### Analysing the backlog

 #### Collaborating with the Product Owner on the backlog

 ### Techniques for Agile Business Analysts
 #### Product decomposition

 #### Context techniques

 #### User Stories

 #### Acceptance Criteria

 #### User story maps

 #### Story slicing and splitting

 #### Lightweight Modeling

 ### Agile Concepts for Business Analysts
 #### Last responsible moment

 #### Minimum Viable Products (MVP)

 #### Experiments

 #### Value-stream

 #### Outcome-focused

 #### Who is the customer?